-Regular users are restricted with many activities to prevent accidental events or unauthorized access to system files.
+Regular users are restricted from many activities to prevent accidental events or unauthorized access to system files.

 There is an indirect way to grant these privileges to the regular user by adding them to the sudo group.
 After that, we can attach the sudo keyword at the beginning of any commands to get root-level access.